ridhimabrb/Pixelated/readme.md

-# 🟪 PIXELATED
+# PIXELATED

 Pixelated is a **data-driven emotion journal** that transforms daily thoughts into a visual memory archive.
-Each journal entry is analyzed using **AI-based sentiment and emotion analysis**, and every day of the year becomes a **pixel** — colored emotion-wise.
+Each journal entry is analyzed using **Hugging Face NLP models for sentiment and emotion analysis**, and every day of the year becomes a **pixel** ,colored emotion-wise.

 Over time, these pixels form patterns: emotional rhythms, highs, lows, and trends that words alone can’t show.